 I also recommend canning these in pints.
 Quarts must be processed longer and tend to get mushy. (at least in my experience)

-Wash your cucumbers and thinly slice off the blossom end. (the blossoms have an enzyme that will make your pickles soft)
+So on day one: Wash your cucumbers and thinly slice off the blossom end.
+The blossoms have an enzyme that will make your pickles soft.
+The sooner you do this after picking the better.

 Add 3/4 cup salt dissolved in 2 gallons water.
 Soak cucumbers in water for 12 hours.
 Drain and get your canning supplies together.